 Be Willing to Answer Questions, Too

-You might find that some of your managers have questions for you as well.
+You might find that some of your managers also have questions for you.
 Transparency is important, and you will want to be as honest with your managers and other leaders at the company as possible.
 After all, they are probably fielding similar questions from their team, and they want to have something they can tell the employees.

 How Often Should You Talk with the Managers about These Questions to Ask Leaders?